-The College of Mount St. Joseph is nestled atop one of Cincinnati's iconic seven hills, just 15 minutes from downtown.
-The College is located within the Greater Cincinnati region, which spreads into northern Kentucky and southeastern Indiana.
+Mount St. Joseph University is nestled atop one of Cincinnati's iconic seven hills, just 15 minutes from downtown.
+The University is located within the Greater Cincinnati region, which spreads into northern Kentucky and southeastern Indiana.

 Downtown Cincinnati is a buzzing, urban destination where people come to work, live and have fun.
 It's home to large annual festivals, great food, cultural art venues, parades and sporting events.
 Downtown Cincinnati touches the riverfront's professional baseball and football stadiums and encompass community gathering spot Fountain Square.
 Venture a little deeper into the City, and you'll find Over-the-Rhine, a historic neighborhood in transition where you'll see funky shops, locally owned restaurants, Washington Park and Findlay Market, the state's oldest continuously operated public market.

 Paul Brown Stadium

 Named after the Bengals’ founder, Paul Brown Stadium is the home of the Cincinnati Bengals.
 It's located on the Ohio River, not far from Great American Ballpark.
 Nicknamed "The Jungle," the modern 65,000-seats stadium offers great views of the river as well as the NFL action.